sobhankst/sobhankst/README.md

 ## 🧑‍💻 About Me

-I’m a **client-focused freelance WordPress developer** with real-world experience delivering projects for businesses and individuals.
+I’m a freelance WordPress developer** with real-world experience delivering projects for businesses and individuals.
 I specialize in building **clean, fast, and conversion-friendly WordPress websites** using Elementor.

 I believe great results come from understanding client goals first, then delivering solutions with **clear communication, honesty, and on-time delivery**.
 I don’t disappear after delivery — I support my clients long-term.